 - Content and Analysis-the extent to which the essay conveys complex ideas and information clearly and accurately in order to support claims in an analysis of topics or texts - Command of Evidence-the extent to which the essay presents evidence from the provided texts to support analysis and reflection - Coherence, Organization, and Style-the extent to which the essay logically organizes complex ideas, concepts, and information using formal style and precise language - Control of Conventions-the extent to which the essay demonstrates command of the conventions of standard English grammar, usage, capitalization, punctuation, and spelling

 These four characteristics combined make up the focus of the 4-point, extended-response tasks, Writing from Sources.
-Whether in response to an individual text or a paired selection, a student will be asked to synthesize, evaluate, and evidence his or her thinking in a coherent and legible manner.
-Please note the holistic 4-point rubric for Writing in Grades 4-5 on page 14.
+Please note the holistic 4-point rubric for Writing in Grade 3 on page 14.